SpencerCDixon/rails-tricks/junior_to_senior.md

 reading which I totally use:

 *  Look at other peoples code and figure out how its working.
+*  Start at commit 1 of some gems/projects and read through how it was built.
+    Super educational!
 *  Listen to podcasts.
 For Ruby I really like [The Ruby Rogues](http://devchat.tv/ruby-rogues/)
 *  Build lots of projects.
 My github is FLOODED with small projects or half